schellenberg/computerscience20/_sources/About/ForTeachers.rst

 Student-Directed Research
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Once you have finished teaching new Python concepts, the students should have an opportunity to build (or research) a project of their choosing.
 As mentioned in the indicators for this outcome, if a coding project is chosen, the students can choose to use the language you have been teaching for most of the semester (Python), or spend time learning a language of their choice.
+Although the amount of time given to this project will vary from semester to semester, I would suggest reserving at least 2 weeks of class time for the students to work on it.

 .. note:: I have had students use each of the resources mentioned below in my computer lab in Saskatoon Public Schools, but your environment may vary.
 Some of the resources require installation, while others are web based, which may influence the choices you are able to provide the students.